 Time flies!
-Only last month, we were in the warm climate of Morocco and now I am shivering underneath multiple layers of clothing back in the Netherlands.
+Only last month, I was in the warm climate of Morocco and now I am shivering underneath multiple layers of clothing back in the Netherlands.
 Morocco is my second, no third, home base.
 I lived there for over two years.
 It was intense and I’ve seen and learned a lot.
 Now, I keep returning, both as a tourist and as a family member to all my friends residing there.

 This last visit was short and sweet.
 Usually, I visit Morocco for at least a month and travel around like a true nomad, but this time was different: I went with a purpose, which turned out to be a very good thing.

 The seven days have been challenging at times.
 Every day, we were on our yoga mat at 7.30 am sharp.
 Some people still looked somewhat bleary, but the intention was set.
 We started each session with meditation, since one can only really see, hear and feel from a place of silence – the foundation of every yoga practice, but also an intention to take with you during the day.
-After a couple of sun salutes, everyone was warmed up and could enjoy the beautiful ocean view from our roof terrace.
+After a couple of sun salutes, everyone was warmed up and could enjoy the beautiful ocean view from the roof terrace.

 Especially during our evening sessions, when the sun had already set and we turned the terrace into a place from the Arabian Nights, with candles, music and warm blankets.
 A perfect setting for some stretching, but also for Yoga Nidra.
 During a ‘normal’ Yoga Nidra session, each participant closes his or her eyes, but that wasn’t necessary in this case – nothing says Zen like looking at the stars with the sound of waves in the background.
 ‘Call it magic,’ like Coldplay sings!